python/cpython/Doc/library/weakref.rst

     CALLBACK

-Unless you set the :attr:`~finalize.atexit` attribute to :const:`False`, a finalizer will be called when the program exit if it is still alive.
+Unless you set the :attr:`~finalize.atexit` attribute to :const:`False`, a finalizer will be called when the program exits if it is still alive.
 For instance

     >>> obj = Object()